garethjmsaunders/xampp-dashboard-list-projects/README.md

 The default XAMPP `/dashboard/` displays the XAMPP version number, some introductory text and a paragraph about the XAMPP community.

-I've often wished that it also listed the project directories that I have within the `\htdocs\` directory.
+I've often wished that it also listed the project directories that I have within the `/htdocs/` directory.
 So I have created this simple script.

 ## How to use it